Jenny Hval: Style and influences

 Hval was influenced by the androgyny in 1980s pop music.
 In particular, she was inspired by the music video for Kate Bush's song "Cloudbusting", which features Bush as a young boy; Hval has expressed her admiration for the English musician's ability to write from many different perspectives.
 In her Master's thesis, The Singing Voice as Literature, Hval explored the sound poetry of Kate Bush's music, analysing the lyrics and music together, instead of as separate parts of a song.

 Hval's spoken-word delivery has also been compared to Laurie Anderson's artistic output.

 Novels

 After studying literature and working as a freelance columnist and writer, Jenny Hval published her novel Perlebryggeriet (Pearl Brewery) in 2009.
 An English edition, titled Paradise Rot: A Novel, was translated by Marjam Idriss and published by Verso Books in October 2018.
 Her second work, Inn i ansiktet (Into the Face), was published in Norway in October 2012.
 Hval published her third novel, Å hate Gud (To Hate God), in 2018, which also received a translation into English by Marjam Idriss and was published by Verso Books under the title Girls Against God in October 2020.
-Her fourth book, Gott hassen, was released in 2023, with Hval describing it as about "a human on stage as a ghost and the history and mourning of that person".